rodages/Project4-CompanyPlanner-client/README.md

 ## <a name='future-improvements'>Future improvements</a>

-- If I would have had more time - my main priority would have been to place validations and permission for posting to prevent API from crashing if unregistered user tries to post Item/ Task/ Checklist.
+- If I would have had more time - my main priority would have been to place validations and permission for posting to prevent the API from crashing if an unregistered user tries to post Item/ Task/ Checklist.

 - Second most important aspect would be to implement `Shifts` functionality.
 I have managed to make it work on the API side and was really looking forward to making it a capstone of the project by building the frontend for it too.